-Operating and maintaining heavy construction equipment such as cranes, backhoes, bulldozers, excavators, front-end loaders, forklifts, concrete pumps etc. Operating Engineers represents operators, mechanics, oilers, fuel trucks drivers, lowboy drivers, riggers, signal persons and a variety of other skilled trades.
+Operating and maintaining heavy construction equipment such as cranes, backhoes, bulldozers, excavators, front-end loaders, forklifts, concrete pumps, etc. Operating Engineers represent operators, mechanics, oilers, fuel trucks drivers, lowboy drivers, riggers, signal persons, and a variety of other skilled trades.

-Apprentice wages very from 50% to 85% of journeymen wages.
-After a three-month probation apprentices may qualify for benefits such as family health insurance, pension plan, life insurance, dental and eye care.
+Apprentice wages vary from 50% to 85% of journeymen's wages.
+After a three-month probation apprentices may qualify for benefits such as family health insurance, pension plan, life insurance, dental, and eye care.

 Copy of Birth certificate.